Injured in a Cycling Accident? Who pays for my damages?

 Who will pay for my medical bills, lost wages, and pain and suffering?

 Cyclists involved in accidents who do not have health insurance commonly wait to receive medical treatment as they are unaware of their automobile insurance benefits.
-This is a mistake and could hinder the cyclists’ ability to collect future damages.
+This is a mistake and could hinder the cyclist’s ability to collect future damages.
 In Florida, pedestrians (including cyclists) are entitled to Personal Injury Protection (PIP) benefits.
 PIP benefits can cover both medical bills and lost wages up to $10,000.00.
 If at the time of the accident a cyclist: (1) owned a vehicle (with PIP coverage); (2) did not own a vehicle but resided with a legal resident who owned a vehicle (with PIP coverage); or (3) did not own a vehicle but the at-fault driver had available PIP coverage, the cyclist would be entitled to realize these PIP benefits.
 PIP benefits can be most beneficial to cyclists that require immediate medical assistance but do not have health insurance as the PIP benefits would cover their medical treatment.
-Please read our article on the recent changes to the PIP laws – including mandated deadlines to seek emergency medical treatment.

-In the worst cases involving death, the estate of the deceased is entitled to recover damages under the Florida Wrongful Death Statute.
+In the worst cases involving death, the estate of the deceased may be entitled to recover damages under the Florida Wrongful Death Statute.

 Why do I need a personal injury lawyer, I have health insurance?

 A common misconception between cyclists is that because they have health insurance there is no reason to consult with a personal injury attorney.
-Health insurance will cover an injured cyclists medical bills; Health insurance will not cover an injured cyclists lost wages or pain and suffering.
-To reiterate, pain and suffering is oftentimes the highest dollar value in a personal injury case.
-An experienced personal injury lawyer may be able to secure a settlement offer (or jury verdict) for a client of anywhere between 2x to 100x (or more) in pain and suffering that the cyclists medical bills alone.
+Health insurance will cover an injured cyclists medical bills; health insurance will not cover an injured cyclists lost wages or pain and suffering.
+Also, you are required to pay back any monies paid out by your health insurance for medical treatment (this is called subrogation).
+Pain and suffering is oftentimes the highest dollar value in a personal injury case.
+An experienced personal injury lawyer may be able to secure a settlement offer (or jury verdict) for a client of anywhere between 1x to 100x (or more) in pain and suffering that the cyclists medical bills alone.

 Not all attorneys are created equally